 Apart from BeiDou, there are few other satellite navigation systems currently under construction or already functioning.
 The most notable of those systems is Galileo.
-European Union’s Galileo is a multi-billion dollar project which was initiated in order to provide highly accurate and independent positioning system to European nations keeping the geopolitical factors in mind.
+European Union’s Galileo is a multi-billion dollar project which was initiated in order to provide a highly accurate and independent positioning system to European nations keeping the geopolitical factors in mind.
 The entire Galileo constellation consists of 26 satellites with six further deployments over the next decade.

-The IRNSS (short for Indian Regional Navigation System) or NAVIC is another autonomous navigation system consisting a constellation of four satellites (three more satellites are scheduled).
+The IRNSS (short for Indian Regional Navigation System) or NAVIC is another autonomous navigation system consisting of a constellation of four satellites (three more satellites are scheduled).
 NAVIC is independently developed and maintained by the Indian Space Research Organization.

 Apparently, IRNSS provides positional accuracy of 10 m (open service) and 10 cm (restricted service).
 Unlike GPS, GLONASS, and Galileo, the Indian navigation system doesn’t have immediate plans to provide global service.

-Animation depicting QZSS’ satellite orbit Image Courtesy: Hiroshi FUKUDA
+An animation depicting QZSS’ satellite orbit Image Courtesy: Hiroshi FUKUDA

 Next in line is Japan’s Quasi-Zenith Satellite System or QZSS.
 It’s a GPS compatible satellite-based augmentation system that will basically increase GPS’ accuracy and reliability over Japan and its surrounding areas.
 Currently, the QZSS system consists of four satellites, but will gradually extend to seven satellites by the year 2023 (estimate).